KraXen72/shira/README.md

 - `140` (128kbps AAC) - default, because it's the result of `bestaudio/best` on a free account
 - `141` (256kbps AAC) - use if you have premium alongside `--cookies location`
 - `251` (128kbps Opus) - most stuff will error with `Failed to check URL 1/1`.
 Better to use `140`

+SoundCloud will (for now) always download in 128kbps MP3
+> SoundCloud also offers OPUS, however, [some people were complaining](https://www.factmag.com/2018/01/04/soundcloud-mp3-opus-format-sound-quality-change-64-128-kbps/) that the quality is worse
+> These are questionable claims at best, but better safe than sorry.
+SoundCloud OPUS support might come later.

 ### Cover formats
 Can be either `jpg` or `png`.